datto/dattobd/INSTALL.md

 sudo zypper install dkms-dattobd dattobd-utils
 ```
 ### SUSE Linux Enterprise
-The repository install package `datto-sle-rpm-release` is available for SUSE Linux Enterprise 11 SP4 and 12.
+The repository install package `datto-sle-rpm-release` is available for SUSE Linux Enterprise 11 SP4 and higher.
 #### SUSE Linux Enterprise 11 SP4
 Due to the DKMS software not being present in the default repositories and most versions for SLE 11 are too old, we provide a
 usable copy in our repositories.